Compact car: 1930s to 1950s

 The beginnings of U.S. production of compact cars were the late 1940s prototypes of economy cars, including the Chevrolet Cadet and the Ford Light Car.
 Neither car reached production in the U.S., however Ford SAF in France bought the plans of the "small Ford" and produced the Ford Vedette.

-The first U.S produced compact car was the 1950 Nash Rambler.
+The first U.S.-produced postwar compact car was the 1950 Nash Rambler.
 It was built on a 100 in wheelbase, which was nonetheless still a large car by contemporary European standards.
 The term "compact" was coined by a Nash executive as a euphemism for small cars with a wheelbase of 110 in or less.
 It established a new market segment and the U.S. automobile industry soon adopted the "compact" term.

 Several competitors to the Nash Rambler arose from the ranks of America's other independent automakers, although none enjoyed the long-term success of the Rambler.
 Other early compact cars included the Kaiser-Frazer Henry J (also re-badged as the Allstate), the Willys Aero and the Hudson Jet.

 In 1954, 64,500 cars sold in the U.S. were imports or small American cars, out of a total market of five million cars.
 Market research indicated that five percent of those surveyed said they would consider a small car, suggesting a potential market size of 275,000 cars.
-By 1955, the Nash Rambler that began as a sideline convertible model became a success and was now available in station wagon, hardtop, and sedan body styles.
+By 1955, the Nash Rambler that began as a convertible model became a success and was now available in station wagon, hardtop, and sedan body styles.
 During the Recession of 1958, the only exception to the sales decline was American Motors with its compact, economy-oriented Ramblers that saw high demand among cautious consumers.

 By 1959, sales of small imported cars also increased to 14% of the U.S. passenger car market, as consumers turned to compact cars.
 By this time, smaller cars appealed to people with a college education and a higher income whose families were buying more than one car.
-Customers expected compact cars to provide improved fuel economy compared to full-sized cars, while maintaining headroom, legroom, and plenty of trunk space.
+Customers expected compact cars to provide improved fuel economy compared to full-sized cars while maintaining headroom, legroom, and plenty of trunk space.

 Between 1958 and 1960, the major U.S. car manufacturers made a push toward compact cars, resulting in the introduction of the Studebaker Lark, Chevrolet Corvair, Ford Falcon, and Plymouth Valiant.
 These models also gave rise to compact vans built on the compact car platforms, such as the Studebaker Zip Van, Chevrolet Corvair Greenbrier, Ford Econoline, and Dodge A100.